dead-summer/math-notes/notes/ScientificComputing/ch4-iterative-methods-linsys/the-sor-method.typ

 ]

 #prf[
 That the SOR method converges implies that the spectral radius of the iteration matrix $upright(bold(B))$ is less than one.
-In other words,all eigenvalues of $upright(bold(B))$ have modulus less than one.
+In other words, all eigenvalues of $upright(bold(B))$ have modulus less than one.
 The absolute value of the determinant of $upright(bold(B))$ is less than one since the determinant of a matrix equals the product of its eigenvalues.
 Now we see the determinant of $upright(bold(B))$ should satisfy

 $ lr(|det (upright(bold(B)))|) = lr(|det [(upright(bold(D)) - omega upright(bold(L)))^(- 1)] det [(1 - omega) upright(bold(D)) + omega upright(bold(U))]|) = lr(|(1 - omega)^n|) < 1 . $